Six tips for coping during Christmas

 • If you can’t avoid something difficult, plan something for yourself afterwards to help reduce the stress or distress you might feel.

-5. Talking to other people
+5. Talk to other people

 • Let people know you’re struggling.
 It can often feel like it’s just you when it’s not.